 MUSICAL OFFERINGS FOR PRISONS

 I was asked to create a performance for vulnerable prisoners at HMS Prison Bullingdon.
 Could it include guided meditations to help the men feel safe, a light-hearted singalong and some unusual musical instruments?
 No problem!
 The result was a Magical Mystery Tour in which we followed John Lennon to the four corner of the world to see if he could find inner peace – with a little help from his friends, of course..

 Musical Offerings for Care Homes

-A light-hearted sing-a-long and well-known tunes played gently on the harp can create a cheering and reassuring atmosphere in care homes.
-These sessions can be especially beneficial for Dementia patients, who respond well to old familiar melodies which connect and anchor them to memories from their past.
+Well-known tunes and a gentle sing-along can create a cheering and reassuring atmosphere in care homes.
+These sessions can be especially beneficial for dementia patients, who respond well to old familiar melodies which connect and anchor them to memories from their past.

 I regularly perform concerts at various care homes in the Buckinghamshire and surrounding areas.
 I have also played soothing background music for groups such as the Herts PCA Dementia Support Group.

 Depending on the needs of the group, sessions can also include other elements such as poetry, storytelling, movement and guided meditation.